revelsi/reachy2_code_generation/README.md

 - **REST API**: Control the robot through a REST API
 - **WebSocket Updates**: Receive real-time updates about the robot's status and actions
 - **Modern Web Interface**: Clean, responsive UI for interacting with the robot
+- **Automatic Tool Generation**: Tools are automatically generated from the Reachy 2 SDK documentation

 ## System Requirements